Alex Alemi's Blog

 Choosing the prior $p(\theta)$ is what all the fuss is about.
 This is the part that raises various philosophical issues.
 This is the part that, if we are being honest, is much harder.
 What do I believe the bias of a coin is before I ever flip the coin?
 I'm not really sure to be honest.
 In many contexts I might have previously done some experiments, in which case I could use yesterday's posterior as today's prior.1

-However lacking previous experiments, I often feel at a loss.
+However, lacking previous experiments, I often feel at a loss.
 There are many frameworks for designing priors that people have proposed.
 Laplace originally motivated a flat prior for the Bernoulli likelihood by appealing to the principle of indifference.2 Jeffreys taught us how to build priors that were reparameterization-independent.
 Jaynes would argue for choosing priors by appealing to symmetries.3 Bernardo suggested choosing priors to maximize the information you extract from data, so called reference priors.4 Gelman and friends tout weakly informative priors.
 There are even whole lists of common recommendations.

 What if we didn't have to choose a prior directly?